linuxtechie/err/README.rst

 And those python modules.
 The copy-paste for the lazy pip users but if you can have them from your standard distro it is better::

     pip install -r requirements.txt

+If pip command is not available then on debian the same can be installed via : apt-get install python-pip.

+If some existing libraries are incompatible or non working, then they can be upgraded via: pip install --upgrade -r requirements.txt

 Create a user for the bot in your XMPP server admin.